nelsonaloysio/build-kmod-nvidia-signed-rpm/README.md

 * This script is meant as a workaround to solve issues regarding immutable deployments and unsigned drivers.

-* You might need the following kernel arguments added: `rpm-ostree kargs --append=rd.driver.blacklist=nouveau --append=modprobe.blacklist=nouveau --append=nvidia-drm.modeset=1`.
+* You might need the following kernel arguments added: `rpm-ostree kargs --append-if-missing=rd.driver.blacklist=nouveau --append-if-missing=modprobe.blacklist=nouveau --append-if-missing=nvidia-drm.modeset=1`.

 * Also install the additional packages `xorg-x11-drv-nvidia-cuda` (CUDA driver) and `xorg-x11-drv-nvidia-power` (preserve memory allocation on suspend/resume) if needed.

-* Many thanks to [@CheariX](https://github.com/chearix) for debugging the issue and coming up with a solution to sign compressed modules on Fedora 36.
+* Many thanks to [@CheariX](https://github.com/chearix) for debugging the issue and coming up with a solution to sign compressed modules on Fedora 36+.

 * For more information, please check the corresponding ticket: [fedora-silverblue#272](https://github.com/fedora-silverblue/issue-tracker/issues/272).